pulumi/terraform-provider-google-beta/website/docs/r/bigquery_table.html.markdown

 * `materialized_view` - (Optional) If specified, configures this table as a materialized view.
     Structure is [documented below](#nested_materialized_view).

-* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
-Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.
+* `deletion_protection` - (Optional) Whether or not to allow the provider to destroy the instance.
+Unless this field is set to false in state, a `=destroy` or `=update` that would delete the instance will fail.

 <a name="nested_external_data_configuration"></a>The `external_data_configuration` block supports: